miércoles, 29 de junio de 2011

 quiero siempre me veas como ahora me ves tú.

-Why don't I have a picture on my wall?
+Why don’t I have a picture upon my wall?

-Because I want to avoid you an awful moment,
+Because I wish to spare you an awful fall,

 (Pintura del artista español Vicente Romero Redondo)

-I don't want a dark twilight in your life
+I don’t want a dark twilight to shadow your life,

-or that you always meet a horrible monster.
+nor that you should always meet a monstrous sight.

-I don't want you to see in my hard features
+I don’t want you to see in my hardened face

-the reason for your sorrows, the terror in your screams.
+the reason for your sorrow, the terror in your cries.

-I would like you to include me in your tender songs
+I would rather you place me in your tender songs,

-and that you fall in love with my poor writings.
+and fall in love with the poverty of my lines.

-And if one day you find me unintentionally somehow
+And if one day you find me by chance, unaware,

-You won't know it's me, more if they say I am
+you won’t know it is me—though they say I am there,

-I would be willing to deny you everything.
+I would be willing to deny it all away,

-I want to always see me as you see me today.
+I want you to see me as you see me today.

-I am the grotesque frog of another enchanted tale,
+I am the grotesque frog from another enchanted tale,

-I want to always see me as you see me now.
+I want you to see me as you see me now, too.

 jueves, 24 de febrero de 2011